Vatican City: Sustainability

-The Vatican has implemented several environmental initiatives aimed to reduce its ecological footprint.
-Since 2008, the Vatican has expanded its solar energy systems, including the installation of photovoltaic panels at various locations such as the roof of the Paul VI Audience Hall.
-The city-state has introduced 35 electric vehicle charging stations to promote the use of electric vehicles and intends to gradually replace State-owned cars with electric vehicles.

-Well before the European Union's 2021 deadline, Vatican City successfully banned single-use plastics in 2019, reducing plastic waste.
-The Vatican's waste management system has improved, achieving a recycling rate of 55 per cent for municipal solid waste, with a goal of reaching the EU standard of 70–75 per cent.
-Energy-efficiency measures, such as installing LED lighting in St Peter's Basilica and transitioning to digital document management, have been implemented to reduce energy consumption and paper use.
-These efforts reflect the Vatican's commitment to the vision of Pope Francis's encyclical Laudato si' and the Apostolic Exhortation Laudate Deum.
+In 2008, the Vatican began an "ecological island" for renewable waste and has continued the initiative throughout the papacy of Francis.
+These innovations included, for example, the installation of a solar power system on the roof of the Paul VI Audience Hall.
+In July 2019, it was announced that Vatican City would ban the use and sale of single-use plastics as soon as its supply was depleted, well before the 2021 deadline established by the European Union.
+It is estimated that 50–55% of Vatican City's municipal solid waste is properly sorted and recycled, with the goal of reaching the EU standard of 70–75%.

 Demographics

 As of 2024 Vatican City has a population of 882 residents, regardless of citizenship.
 There are 372 Vatican citizens residing elsewhere, consisting of diplomats of the Holy See to other countries and cardinals residing in Rome.

 The population is composed of clergy, other religious members, laypeople serving the state (such as the Swiss Guard) and their family members.
-In 2013 there were 13 families of the employees of the Holy See living in Vatican City.
-In 2019 there were 20 children of the Swiss Guards living at the Vatican.
+In 2013, there were 13 families of the employees of the Holy See living in Vatican City.
+In 2019, there were 20 children of the Swiss Guards living at the Vatican.
 All citizens, residents, and places of worship in the city are Catholic.
 The city receives thousands of tourists and workers every day.